 According to SQM Research asking prices across Brisbane increased again in December, up +0.5% for houses for the month.
 This represents a total +2.8% positive 12-month change … correlating well with the Corelogic median price growth for our City across the same time period.

 With Herron Todd White reporting that Brisbane is at the Start of its Recovery in the housing market and at the bottom of the market in the unit market, there are very good prospects for capital growth across our City in the near future.
 Brisbane currently presents with excellent indications of sustained, long-term capital gains, particularly in the detached housing market.
-We are looking forward to the months ahead!
+We are looking forward to the months ahead and will continue to report trends and on-the-ground updated through our regular Brisbane Property Market Update blog series.
+Watch this space for further details in the months ahead!